TechArtists/ios-debug-tools/README.md

 # TADebugTools

 **TADebugTools** is a lightweight, modular in-app debugging toolkit for SwiftUI applications.
-It allows developers to view, edit, and trigger debugging entries directly from within the app, with support for dynamic values, user defaults, and custom actions.
+It allows developers to view, edit, and trigger debugging entries directly from within the app.

 ---